Extreme heat events versus flying-foxes: past, present, and future

 Alumni

-- Himali Ratnayake - PhD Candidate (University of Melbourne; supervisors: A/Prof Michael Kearney, Dr Christopher Turbill, A/Prof Rodney Van Der Ree, A/Prof Justin Welbergen).
+- Himali Ratnayake - PhD Candidate (University of Melbourne; supervisors: Prof Michael Kearney, Dr Christopher Turbill, A/Prof Rodney Van Der Ree, Prof Justin Welbergen).
 Topic: Climatic affects and the roles of behaviour, physiology and morphology on the heat budgets of the Australian flying-foxes (Pteropus spp.)

 References